jolyh/ZIS_explorer/patch_notes.md

 - CSS split into files matching the components
 - Added installation params
 - Addind a button to show if in DEBUG mode

-### Issues

-Deleting bundle cannot be done yet by API, this is a product limitation for now.